Chowdhury-DSP/chowdsp_utils/README.md

 ### DSP Modules

 `chowdsp_dsp_data_structures` (GPLv3)
+- `Buffer`/`BufferView`: Basic data structures for storing audio.
 - `LookupTableTransform`: Some modifications on `juce::dsp::LookupTableTransform`.
-- `RebufferedProcessor`: A processor which rebuffers the input to have a constant block size.
+- `LookupTableCache`: A cache for storing lookup tables, so they don't need to be re-computed.
+- `ScopedValue`: A stack value that writes its value back to a more permanent variable when it goes out of scope.
 - `SmoothedBufferValue`: A buffered version of `juce::SmoothedValue`.
 - `COLAProcessor`: A base class for doing Constant Overlap-Add processing.
+- `RebufferedProcessor`: A processor which rebuffers the input to have a constant block size.

 `chowdsp_dsp_utils` (GPLv3)
 - Utilities for working with convolution and impulse responses.